Every Predator Movie Ranked, Including Badlands

 Directed by Stephen Hopkins and starring Danny Glover, Gary Busey, and Bill Paxton, Predator 2 takes place ten years after the first movie, and a Predator, having witnessed a gang confrontation with the police, takes his abilities to the streets of LA to get in on the action.
 I'm not the first person to make this joke, but this Predator is in a new jungle this time -- THE CONCRETE JUNGLE.
 Yeah, it wasn't very clever the first time, either.

-Predator 2 was my second favorite Predator movie until just recently, but honestly, that's not saying much given the other films.
+Predator 2 was my second-favorite Predator movie for a long time, but honestly, that's not saying much given the other films.
 Still, Predator 2 has a lot going for it, as the urban setting is effective here, and the Predator effects are really cool in this movie.
-I also love Danny Glover as the protagonist, as he's a sharp contrast from Arnold in the original.
+I also love Danny Glover as the protagonist, as he's a sharp contrast to Arnold in the original.
 Predator 2 is schlocky and silly, and for that, I really dig it.
 It's fun.

 Amber Midthunder in Prey